ABERCONWY BOROUGH COUNCIL ~

 ARMS: Per chevron embattled and per pale Argent and Sable three Towers twin-turreted all counterchanged.

-CREST: On a Wreath Argent and Sable a demi Cistercian Monk affronty habited proper resting the dexter hand on a Harp Or.
+CREST: On a Wreath Argent and Sable a demi Cistercian Monk affronty habited proper resting the dexter hand on a Harp Or; Mantled Sable doubled Argent.

 Motto 'ONI HEUIR NI FEDIR' - He who does not sow does not reap.